Migration Media Award ceremony & Conference ‘Changing media narratives of migration’

 The Migration Media Award highlights and showcases the best reports from the South and North of the Mediterranean with a view to recognise excellence, relevance, and newsworthiness of journalism pieces dealing with migration in all its aspects in the Euro-Mediterranean region.

-The ceremony will take place in the evening of 14 June 2017 in the Barracka Gardens in La Valetta, Malta under the auspices of the partners of the Migration Media Award, namely the Maltese Foreign Affairs Ministry, the European Asylum Support Office, and the EU funded projects Euro Mediterranean Migration IV and OPEN Media Hub.
+The ceremony took place in the evening of 14 June 2017 in the Barracka Gardens in La Valetta, Malta under the auspices of the partners of the Migration Media Award, namely the Maltese Foreign Affairs Ministry, the European Asylum Support Office, and the EU funded projects Euro Mediterranean Migration IV and OPEN Media Hub.

 The speakers to the event are: